How does EBCE work?

 What if I have existing direct access arrangements?

 Any existing direct access arrangements will not be automatically enrolled in EBCE’s program.
 Direct Access (DA) service is retail electric service where customers purchase electricity from a competitive provider called an Electric Service Provider (ESP), instead of from a regulated electric utility.
 However, those customers can choose to become EBCE customers.
 Special direct access termination provisions may apply.

 I have solar panels on my property.
 Will I continue to receive the benefit of Net Energy Metering (NEM)?
 Will EBCE offer something better?

-Like similar existing CCE programs, EBCE will look at ways to support the value of local solar to the owners of solar PV systems.
-At a minimum, EBCE will match the NEM offering provided by PG&E. Additionally, the Local Development Business Plan will propose NEM policies for EBCE.
+EBCE will look at ways to support the value of local solar to the owners of solar photovoltaic systems.
+At a minimum, EBCE will match the NEM offering provided by PG&E. Additional information on the EBCE NEM policy is available here.

-What happens if I’m a Net Metering 1.0 customer and switch back to PG&E?
+What happens if I’m a Net Energy Metering 1.0 customer and switch back to PG&E?

 According to PG&E, changing service providers has no effect on rate schedules or NEM interconnection.
 This includes both opt in and opt out.
 Customers don’t reapply for interconnection when they change service providers, so they’re still under the same (1.0) interconnection agreement regardless of their electricity service provider.

 As a customer with solar, when will I be enrolled with EBCE?

 Solar customers will be enrolled throughout 2019 based on their True-Up date with PG&E, as shown in the table below

 |NEM Anniversary Date||Enrollment Month